HUD Guidelines for Reverse Mortgages & Private Wells

 Hello Carolann,

-HUD will approve properties with individual water systems (wells) but there are several requirements the property and system must meet.
-Rather than repeating the HUD manual for each type of well (private, shared or community), I have linked to the HUD website Here where you can access the HUD manual 4000.1 if you would like to see the individual requirements.
+HUD does approve properties with individual water systems (wells), but there are several requirements that both the property and water system must meet.
+Rather than repeating the HUD manual for each type of well (private, shared, or community), I have linked to the HUD website here, where you can access HUD Manual 4000.1 if you’d like to review the specific requirements.

-Those requirements differ if your water source is from a private well that services just your property or if it is a shared well or community source.
-The manual itself is over 1,000 pages long so remember that the sections on water systems starts on page 166.
-Here is the verbiage from the manual though for a private well (one on your property that only services your home):
+These requirements vary depending on whether your water source is a private well serving only your property, a shared well, or a community water source.
+The manual itself is over 1,000 pages long, so keep in mind that the section on water systems begins on page 166.

-When an Individual Water Supply System is present, the Mortgagee (the lender) must ensure that the water quality meets the requirements of the health authority with jurisdiction.
-If there are no local (or state) water quality standards, then water quality must meet the standards set by the EPA, as presented in the National Primary Drinking Water regulations in 40 CFR §§ 141 and 142.
+When an Individual Water Supply System is present, the Mortgagee (lender) must ensure that the water quality meets the requirements of the local health authority.
+If there are no local or state water quality standards, the water must meet EPA standards, as outlined in the National Primary Drinking Water Regulations (40 CFR §§ 141 and 142).

 • that are newly constructed;

-• where an Appraiser has reported deficiencies with a well or the well water;
+• where an appraiser has reported deficiencies with the well or water quality;

-• where water is reported to be unsafe or known to be unsafe;
+• where the water is reported or known to be unsafe;

-• located near dumps, landfills, industrial sites, farms (pesticides) or other sites that could contain hazardous wastes; or
+• located near dumps, landfills, industrial sites, farms (pesticides), or other hazardous sites; or

-• where the distance between the well and septic system is less than 100 feet
+• where the distance between the well and the septic system is less than 100 feet.

 Also See: